Airport arrival information

 Copenhagen Airport is located about 10 kilometers southeast of Copenhagen City.
 There are several ways to get to Copenhagen city centre from the airport:

-The price includes a tip and it is usually possible to pay by credit card.
+The price includes a tip and as a rule it is possible to pay by credit card.
 A taxi from Copenhagen Airport to Copenhagen city center costs approx. DKK 300-350, but prices vary according to the time of day and the number of passengers.
-Taxis are parked just outside the arrival terminal
+Taxis are parked just outside the arrival terminal.

 The Metro station is located directly adjacent to Terminal 3.
 The metro runs at 4-6 minute intervals during the day and evening hours and at 15-20 minutes intervals at night.
-From Nørreport Station, it takes 15 minutes to get to the airport.
-Adult fare: DKK 20
+Take the Metro to Nørreport Station and change to an S-train and get out at Dybbølsbro.
+Adult fare: DKK 30-40

-Intercity trains run between Copenhagen Airport and Copenhagen city center.
+Intercity trains run between Copenhagen Airport and Copenhagen city centre.
 Tickets for trains and the metro can be purchased at the DSB ticket office in Terminal 3.
 You can also buy different types of tickets (for the Greater Copenhagen area) at the ticket vending machines.
-Adult fare: DKK 20
+There is a 10-minute walk from Copenhagen Central Station to the hotels.
+Adult fare: DKK 30-40

 Please note that you cannot buy tickets on the train